-The net asset value of the Group increased by 89.9 million euros to 669.4 million euros.
-Factoring in the dividends distributed (15.0 million euros), this is an 18.1 per cent increase on the figure for the previous year.
-Transaction-based effects and the positive change in multiples for listed reference companies were the main factors driving this development.
+The net asset value of the Group increased by 89.9 million euros Earnings from Fund Investment Services totalled 14.0 million euros, to 669.4 million euros.
+Factoring in the dividends distributed compared to 15.4 million euros in the previous year.
+As expected, (15.0 million euros), this is an 18.1 per cent increase on the figure there was a slight growth in income while costs increased in line for the previous year.
+Transaction-based effects and the positive with the expansion of the team. change in multiples for listed reference companies were the main factors driving this development.